jtdaugherty/brick/README.md

 you provide a state transformation function to handle events.

 `brick` exposes a declarative API.
-Unlike most GUI toolkits which require you to write a long and tedious sequence of "create a widget, now bind an event handler", `brick` just requires you to describe your interface using a set of declarative layout combinators.
+Unlike most GUI toolkits which require you to write a long and tedious sequence of widget creations and layout setup, `brick` just requires you to describe your interface using a set of declarative layout combinators.
+Event-handling is done by pattern-matching on incoming events and updating your application state.

 Under the hood, this library builds upon [vty](http://hackage.haskell.org/package/vty), so some knowledge of Vty